 You don’t want this to happen.
 You want the ESP32 to remember what was happening before losing power and return to the last state.

-To solve this problem, you can save the lamp’s state in the flash memory.
-Then, you need to add a condition at the beginning of your sketch to check the last lamp state and turn the lamp on or off accordingly.
+To solve this problem, you can save the output’s state in the flash memory.
+Then, you need to add a condition at the beginning of your sketch to check the last output state and turn it on or off accordingly.

 The following figure shows what we’re going to do: